auth0/docs/articles/connections/apple-siwa/add-siwa-to-native-app.md

 * A [custom domain](/custom-domains) set up on your Auth0 tenant (because you must be able to do domain verification with Apple).

-* [Set Up Apps in the Apple Developer Portal](/connections/apple-siwa/set-up-apple).
+* [Register Apps in the Apple Developer Portal](/connections/apple-siwa/set-up-apple).
 Make a note of the following IDs and key for the application connection settings in the Auth0 Dashboard:

-  * Client ID (Services ID) (optional)
+  * Services ID (Client ID) (optional)
   * Client Secret Signing Key
   * App ID (Apple Taem ID)
   * Client Signing Key ID (optional)